iceablemedia/silverclean-lite/readme.txt

 == CREDITS ==

 This theme bundles some third party javascript and jQuery plugins, released under GPL or GPL compatible licenses:
-* hoverIntent: Copyright 2007, 2013 Brian Cherne.
-MIT License. http://cherne.net/brian/resources/jquery.hoverIntent.html
 * superfish: Copyright 2013 Joel Birch.
 Dual licensed under the MIT and GPL licenses. http://users.tpg.com.au/j_birch/plugins/superfish/

-All other files are copyright 2013 Iceable Media.
+All other files are copyright 2013-2015 Iceable Media.

 == TRANSLATIONS ==

+Currently available translation (GNU GPLv2 Licensed):

+* French (fr_FR) translation: by Iceable Media

 Translating this theme into you own language is quick and easy, you will find a .POT file in the /languages folder to get you started.
 It contains about 40 strings only.
 If you don't have a .po file editor yet, you can download Poedit from http://www.poedit.net/download.php - Poedit is free and available for Windows, Mac OS and Linux.